Horror Movie Review: Oculus

-Oculus shifts between events of the past and the present, showing us what exactly happened during Tim and Kaylie’s childhood, while also documenting their present day battle with the supernatural force that resides in the haunted mirror.
+Oculus shifts between events of the past and the present, showing us what exactly happened during Tim and Kaylie’s childhood, while also documenting their present-day battle with the supernatural force that resides in the haunted mirror.

 Due to the split timeline, Oculus essentially plays out like two different films rolled into one, and it almost feels like you’re watching Oculus: Part 1 and Oculus: Part 2, at the very same time.
-The problem is, neither side of that coin is interesting in the least, with the flashbacks playing out like Paranormal Possession 101 and the present day sequences making you wish that the present day sequences weren’t even a part of the film.
+The problem is, neither side of that coin is interesting in the least, with the flashbacks playing out like Paranormal Possession 101 and the present-day sequences making you wish that the present-day sequences weren’t even a part of the film.

 The best way I can describe it is that Oculus is a sort of weird hybrid between a silly episode of the Goosebumps TV series and a serious horror movie, and since it takes itself way too seriously to ever be fun and is far too goofy to ever be taken seriously, the mixture of tones – whether intended or not – just doesn’t work.
-It’s not fun and it’s certainly not scary, which results it in just plain being dull, uninspired and downright boring.
+It’s not fun and it’s certainly not scary, which results in it just plain being dull, uninspired, and downright boring.